Visually Impairing Conditions

 and words spaced more widely most children will find schoolwork

 It is also worth watching carefully to find out what the smallest toys are that a child can see and play with.
 Then try to only play with toys that are the same size or bigger.
 Placing one toy on a plain background will often help children see it more readily.
-Placing lots of toys of different size and colour close together on a patterned background can make them difficult to see for many children with impaired vision.
+Placing lots of toys close together on a patterned background can make them difficult to see.

 Infants and young children need to learn about the world around them.
 Home visiting teachers, physiotherapists and occupational and speech therapists may all add to the child's care and education.
 It is important to continue the programmes that they recommend.
 If the child is involved in family activities vision can improve and new skills can develop.